canonical/launchpad-manual/docs/user/explanation/working-with-code/launchpad-ci.rst

 -------

 Employees of Canonical can get support at the Launchpad channel on Mattermost.
-External users can use the usual :ref:`channels <getting-help>`.
+External users can use the usual :ref:`channels <get-help>`.